 As the MDR illustrates, our military is not constrained by earth's geography.
 We are taking steps to secure unfettered access to and freedom to operate in space, in accordance with our international agreements and obligations.
-Reforming the organization of the military space enterprise is fundamental for protecting our roughly \$19 trillion economy and our position as the world's strongest military.
-Earlier this month, we submitted a legislative proposal to Congress, requesting authorization for a U.S. Space Force.
-If authorized, the Force would transform our approach to space, increasing our responsiveness in this warfighting domain.
+Reforming the organization of the military space enterprise is fundamental for protecting our roughly \$20 trillion economy and our position as the world's strongest military.
+In March, we submitted a legislative proposal to Congress requesting authorization and associated appropriations for a U.S. Space Force.
+If approved, the Force would transform our approach to space, increasing our responsiveness in this warfighting domain.
 Establishing a sixth branch with dedicated military leadership will unify, focus, and accelerate the development of space doctrine, capabilities, and expertise to outpace future threats, institutionalize advocacy of space priorities, and further build space warfighting culture.
 I ask for your support of our proposal, so we can move out in this critical domain.